jzohrab/practicing-guitar/docs/recipes/test3.rst

 Salt and Pepper
 ===============

-.. rcp:recipe:: SaltNPepper
+.. recipe:recipe:: SaltNPepper
    :displayname: Salt and Pepper
    :contains: salt, pepper

    Mix salt and pepper together

 See, there you go.
-You can also link to :rcp:ref:`TomatoSoup`
+You can also link to :recipe:ref:`TomatoSoup`